Troon North Golf Club: Pinnacle vs Monument Guide (2026)

 "name": "Troon North Golf Club",

 "description": "Championship desert golf featuring two Tom Weiskopf courses: Monument and Pinnacle.
-Located in North Scottsdale with dramatic elevation changes and pristine desert terrain.",
+Located in North Scottsdale with dramatic elevation changes and natural desert terrain.",

 "image": "/images/blog/troon-north-guide.jpg",